forcedotcom/cli/releasenotes/README.md

 * CHANGE: If you install Salesforce CLI using `npm`, your local version of Node.js must be at least 18.16. (cli PR [#1645](https://github.com/salesforcecli/cli/pull/1645))

+* FIX: On Windows, running a Salesforce CLI command no longer causes a new CMD window to briefly appear and then disappear.
+(GitHub issue [#2833](https://github.com/forcedotcom/cli/issues/2833), plugin-telemetry PR [#620](https://github.com/salesforcecli/plugin-telemetry/pull/620))

 ## 2.41.8 (May 15, 2024) [stable]

 * NEW: The `project retrieve start` command now warns you if you have the pattern `**/unpackaged/**` in your `.forceignore` file.
 This pattern causes the retrieve to ignore all files, because `/unpackaged` is the directory within the retrieved ZIP file in which all unpackaged metadata lives.
 (GitHub issue [#2399](https://github.com/forcedotcom/cli/issues/2399), source-deploy-retrieve PR [#1301](https://github.com/forcedotcom/source-deploy-retrieve/pull/1301))